compintell/Mooncake.jl/bench/README.md

 CSV.write("file_name.csv", df)
 ```

-Additionally, the convenience function `plot_ratio_histogram!` can be used to produce a histogram of `Tapir.jl` with formatting which is suited to this field.
+Additionally, the convenience function `plot_ratio_histogram!` can be used to produce a histogram of `Mooncake.jl` with formatting which is suited to this field.
 Call it as follows:
 ```julia
 derived_results = benchmark_derived_rrules!!(Xoshiro)
 df = DataFrame(df)